 - Any deals with registration rights will be considered a public deal and should not be submitted.

-- Mezzanine deals and below-investment-grade transactions which were sold to the traditional private placement buyers are eligible.
+- Mezzanine deals and below-investment-grade transactions which were sold to the traditional private placement buyers are eligible for consideration.

 - Confidential deals may be submitted, and must be marked as such.
 However, if we are not provided the issuer name and deal details, no credit will be given.
 All deals not marked as confidential may be shown to other agents, on request, for challenge.
 All deals marked as confidential which appear in company filings, annual reports, or other documents, or are submitted to other League Tables for consideration, will not be classified as confidential.

 - Each deal must be submitted for only one League Table category (e.g. a USPP or a loan, but not both).
 But, a USPP may be counted more than once in sub categories (overall USPP, Cross-Border USPP, Country of Origin USPP, etc).

 - If a 4(2) private merely contains 144a boilerplate language it may still count for traditional private placement League Table credit, based on other characteristics of the deal.